jxtngx/text-lab/README.md

 ## Overview

-Text Lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/latest/) to train a Transformer model.
+Text Lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/latest/) to train a Transformer model that is written in PyTorch.

 The recommended way for Text Lab users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.